raspberrypilearning/becca-test-project/en/step_4.md

 --- /task ---

---- task ---
 Test it out!
-You should be able to change the kit and pattern colours.
+You've made a kit chooser!
+You should be able to change the kit and pattern colours to create a custom design!

---- /task ---